ConfederacyOfGaia/Gaia/feats.md

 *Prerequisite: Druid, 3rd level or higher; Ranger, 5th level or higher.*

-You are skilled at gathering and using herbs for healing and harm.
+You are skilled at gathering and using herbs to create potions and salves.

 * Increase your Wisdom score by 1, to a maximum of 20.
-* You have advantage on Nature checks when creating potions, salves, and anti-venoms.
+* You have advantage on Nature checks when creating potions and salves.

 ## Commune with Nature